 - The Standby's helmet or mask will be fitted to the standby umbilical in a wrench tight status.
-The flow to the helmet or mask will be verified, and a communications check will be conducted to ensure three-way communications between the standby diver, topside, and the stricken diver. - The Standby will remain in the immediate vicinity of the diving control station, receives the same briefings and instructions as the working diver, monitors the progress of the dive, and is fully prepared to respond if called upon for assistance.
-The scuba standby diver shall be equipped with an octopus rig.
+The flow to the helmet or mask will be verified, and a communications check will be conducted to ensure three-way communications between the standby diver, topside, and the stricken diver. - The Standby will remain in the immediate vicinity of the diving control station, receives the same briefings and instructions as the working diver, monitors the progress of the dive, and be fully prepared to respond if called upon for assistance i.e..
+Standby diver is at the dive station with his diving helmet, harness, bail-out bottle and weight belt and available to render immediate assistance when called apon.
+The standby diver shall also be equipped with an octopus rig.